Encharted Cook

 ♡ If using frozen salmon let the fish thaw in the refrigerator.
 Because the fillets are thin they will thaw in just a few hours in the fridge.
 This is best for food safety as fish is very perishable.

-Fish generally is not a make-ahead dish and this baked salmon is best if served the same day.
-However, this baked salmon is also delicious cold and can be stored in the refrigerator in a sealed container for up to 2 days.
+• Fish generally is not a make-ahead dish and this baked salmon is best if served the same day.
+However, this baked salmon is also delicious cold and can be stored in the refrigerator in an airtight container for up to 2 days.

 A fillet of Atlantic salmon with its skin on, cooked in butter and lemon on a white plate.